DevoteamNL/caf-demo-lz/README.md

   - Create the storage account to the remote state

   - Add the secrets values to the pipeline

+  - Configure the Landing Zones .tfbackend files with the remote state backend configuration

 ## Setup the Landing Zone